 The Kurosagi Corpse Delivery Service by Eiji Otsuka & Housui Yamazaki

-The Kurosagi Corpse Delivery Service is an extremely underrated horror manga by Eiji Otsuka and Housui Yamazaki.
+The Kurosagi Corpse Delivery Service is an extremely underrated manga by Eiji Otsuka and Housui Yamazaki.
 It follows the adventures of five young Buddhist students as they go about their days working in an unusual trade.

 What’s most surprising about this series is that despite its dark subject matter, it manages to feel light and fun thanks to its quirky characters and black humor.
-There are plenty of moments in this manga series that aren’t for the faint of heart, though.
+There are plenty of moments in this series that aren’t for the faint of heart, though.
 The premise features main characters with supernatural abilities that use their powers to help the dead move on to the next life.

 They work together to solve mysterious deaths, so it’s a great mystery manga as well.
 Each chapter is a self-contained story but there are recurring characters and long-term plot lines that run through the entire series also.
 Since each chapter is a standalone story that roughly follows the same formula: A corpse is found and they try to figure out how they died and then try to put their spirit to rest, I was slightly concerned that it would become predictable.
-I’m happy to report that it was actually quite the opposite.
+I’m happy to report that it was quite the opposite.
 Even though it has the same formula throughout, for the most part, the story always felt fresh and exciting as new mysteries and jobs came into the picture.

 The Kurosagi Corpse Delivery Service manga was released in English for the first time by Dark Horse in 2008.
 It was also released in a new omnibus format by Dark Horse as well.